FRBNY-DSGE/DSGE.jl/docs/src/scenarios.md

   (increase from baseline).
 How does the economy respond?

-We will conceive of all alternative scenario forecasts as occuring in "deviations from baseline scenario".
+We will conceive of all alternative scenario forecasts as occuring in "deviations from baseline forecast".
 That is, if the scenario consists of spreads increasing by 50 basis points, then we want this to be independent of the underlying model and baseline forecast, such that in our own forecast, spreads actually are 50 basis points above our baseline forecast.